lsst-sitcom/sitcomtn-037/index.rst

 - Setup and configure the Camera Diagnostic Cluster.
   This includes running and publishing the low level diagnostics, then progressing on the alert infrastructure.
--  Deploy the Rapid Analysis framework on Antu
-   Initial efforts should be focused on development of interfaces and not speed.
+-  Deploy the Rapid Analysis framework at the summit Initial efforts should be focused on development of interfaces and not speed.
    Capabilities of each part can be expanded incrementally.
    Early testing can store metric values in the Butler.